islandjoe/_t/README.md

 **Why underscores?** I want a theme that's very customizable, clean, and barebones so that I can build the frontend from a clean slate, unencumbered by bells and whistles.
 Underscores is just such a theme.

 But alas, I couldn't find a theme that has built-in support for Timber.
-Hence I created one, thus, _t (timberscores).
+Hence I created one, thus, \_t (timberscores).

+I used \_t on these websites: https://roboformacion.com  and https://wanderlusting.me

 [![Build Status](https://travis-ci.org/Automattic/_s.svg?branch=master)](https://travis-ci.org/Automattic/_s)